-Growth mindset for kids: If you want to find out what having growth mindset really means and why it is so important for raising happy and resilient kids, you’ll find here a handful of ideas to inspire you!
+Growth mindset for kids: If you want to find out what having a growth mindset really means and why it is so important for raising happy and resilient kids, you’ll find here a list of ideas to inspire you!
 Also, I’ve gathered a list of awesome resources that will help you encourage your kids to develop a growth mindset.

 Some time ago I wrote about the things that helped me encourage my son not to give up easily when things seem hard and I mentioned how helpful it was to read more about what the growth mindset and its impact on kids.

 That was just the beginning for me!
 In the last months, I read more about what a growth mindset means, and it was a game-changer for both my son and me.

 I never realized that many of the limiting beliefs that I have are caused by a fixed mindset.
 And that I’m able to change this!

 Most importantly, I never realized how much the right mindset matters in life!
 This is why I want to help my son develop a growth mindset from these early years.